You know what they say, if you want something in life, you must have patience, or to say it in a nice quote:

 After waterfall, we went to check the Pai Canyon.
 Located 8km from Pai along the road to Chiang Mai, a paved stairway here culminates in an elevated lookout over high rock cliffs and the Pai valley.

 Considering that it’s time for something more “refreshing” after trekking through the woods, we decided to look for those hot springs on the map.
 Arriving in a place where the springs were actually owned by a resort, we were asked to pay an entrance fee too high for our budgets.
 It’s possible cheaper.
 Hearing that there are other places we went and eventually found a small place, where they had hot springs and pool.
 Perfect- 2 in 1.

-Here, Babou and me shared beautiful moments from our personal life but also funny stories or life lessons that we have learned.
+Here, Babou and I shared beautiful moments from our personal life but also funny stories or life lessons that we have learned.

 Thanks Babou for a wonderful day in exploring Pai.
 The evening ended up with some beers on Jikko.

-As you you got used to it, the lesson that i learned: I believe that none of these moments would not have happened if I didn’t have patience for another beer in the the first day.
-It could be any better?
+As you got used to it, the lesson that I learned: I believe that none of these moments would have happened if I didn’t have the patience for another beer in the first day.
+Could it be any better?
 I could have worse experiences if I would not have stayed that night for “another beer?”
-Probably yes, probably not, but I’m glad I chose to be more patient, plus … i like beer.
+Probably yes, probably not, but I’m glad I chose to be more patient, plus … I like beer.

 And it was about time, after another day of planning to head to Chiang Rai, north of Thailand.
 New experiences were waiting for me there.

 Thank you PAI for beautiful adventure and new friendships that you gave me, but it was time to hit the road.